What Is Fentanyl?

 - Muscle pains or cramps

-- Stomach pains, vomiting and/or nausea
+- Stomach pains, nausea and vomiting

 - Fever and chills